+Getting around Niseko is a question many have.
 The Niseko area is quite large.
 There is a limit to how much you can go on foot, such as going to the Hirafu area—popular with many visitors from abroad—and the Kutchan area, with its many dining facilities.
-However you still may want to go to popular restaurants and hot spring facilities, or go to Kutchan Town and visit where the locals go.
-In order to navigate your way smoothly in Niseko we recommend using the taxi and bus.

 With a lot of snowfall, you want to limit how much you walk in Niseko.
 Also for travelers with older guests or for those with young children, it is probably desirable to shorten your travel time.
-In this situation the taxi is recommended.
+In this situation, the Niseko taxi is recommended.

-In Niseko there are few taxi companies, however that doesn’t mean that the taxi will arrive as soon as you call for one.
-It is better to figure out when you need the taxi and call for one beforehand.
+In Niseko there are few taxi companies, however, that doesn’t mean that the taxi will arrive as soon as you call for one.
+It is better to figure out when you need a taxi and call for one beforehand.

 Bus: Main Way to Get Around in Niseko